 Dire Wolf can serve as a gateway between the radio network and servers on the Internet.
-This allows information to be retrieved from locations such as http://aprs.fi or http://findu.com.
+This allows information to be retrieved from locations such as http://findu.com.
 Information can optionally be relayed from the servers, through your station, and on to the radio.